Prepared by: Dr. Fauziah binti Zainal Abidin

 It is not uncommon for a family unit to break up because of this make-or-break situation.
 Often, it is a single parent who must shoulder most of the care for an autistic child.
 They also need all the support from the community as well as the healthcare and education system.
 All autistic children should receive a good chance at education and some of them may actually become contributing members of society.

 I believe very much in the African saying, “It takes a village to raise a child”.
 It takes the whole community to raise children.
-There is a need to have greater awareness and understanding about autism specifically and other disabilities generally.
+There is a need to have greater awareness and understanding about autism, specifically, and other disabilities generally.

-Children with autism look the same as normal kids and thus not easy to identify.
+Children with autism look the same as normal kids and thus are not easy to identify.
 Parents are judged when their children misbehave.
 Parents with autistic children are judged more often than not with hostile stares, general avoidance, and rude comments.
-This is very hurtful for most of them who are just trying the best they can for their children.
+This is very hurtful for most of them who are just trying their best for their children.
 It is not surprising that most of these children are left at home most of the time because of their difficult behaviours.
 This may further impair the children’s chances of improving their interaction and communication with other people.

 We therefore need to adopt a friendlier approach to these children and their families.
 We need to be kinder with each other and be less judgemental because unless we can walk in their shoes, we do not really know what they are going through in their lives.